12 Fun Food Events Around DC This Weekend

 Ask those burning cocktail questions on Thursday at Mess Hall when Pratt Standard Cocktail Company founder Tory Pratt teaches the fundamentals of mixing and stirring.
 Learn three classic styles: fizzes, sours, and lowballs.
 Then, drink them!
 Tickets for the course, 6 to 8 PM, are $50.

+[Note: This event has been moved to May 10 due to rain.]
 The Bullpen’s monthly food truck festival, Truckeroo, returns this Friday.
 More than a dozen vendors are participating, which means options vary from southern fare to slices and oysters.
 The event runs from 4 to 11 PM, which means you can try everything if you’re ambitious.
 Admission is free.

 Join Little Sesame’s leap from fast-casual hummus restaurant to full-on weekend getaway curators.
 “Wild Sesame,” a camping-adventure trip to Virginia’s Shenandoah Mountains, runs from Friday until Sunday.
 Rent a cabin with your pals and kayak between cocktail, foraging, cooking, and yoga classes—then dream of shakshuka in the wilderness.
 Tickets go for between $100 and $1000, depending on accommodations and programming.